 At this time this repo allows you to create a Linux VM on multiple providers (AWS EC2, DigitalOcean, VirtualBox, LXC).
 Several Operating Systems are available on select providers.
 The base machine configuration is a Ubuntu 16.04 64bit OS with 1024MB RAM, and 30GB drive.

 One of the goals of this project is be able to run a simple command and have a new VM be created on your provider of choice.
-Once the VM is initialized SaltStack is used to deploy code to and provision your machine.
-The SaltStack machine configuration code (states) will run the same regardless of which provider is actually running the machine.
+Once the VM is initialized a provisioner is used to deploy code to and provision your machine.
+The provisioning configuration code will run the same regardless of which provider is actually running the machine.
 You can easily cycle your VMs by destroying and rebuilding them.

 Another goal of this repo is to have the spawned VMs be maximally similar across providers.
 Usually, your configuration will not need to change at all and will simply run on all providers.